silverstripe/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 # Contributing documentation

-Documentation for a software project is a continued and collaborative effort.
-We encourage everybody to contribute in any way they can, from simply fixing spelling mistakes, to writing recipes, to reviewing existing documentation and translating it to another language.
+Documentation for a software project is a continuing, collaborative effort.
+We encourage everybody to contribute in any way they can, from simply fixing spelling mistakes, to writing recipes, to reviewing existing documentation and translating it to other languages.

-Modifying documentation requires basic [PHPDoc](http://en.wikipedia.org/wiki/PHPDoc) and [Markdown](http://daringfireball.net/projects/markdown/) knowledge, and a GitHub user account.
+Modifying documentation requires basic knowledge of [PHPDoc](http://en.wikipedia.org/wiki/PHPDoc/) and [Markdown](http://daringfireball.net/projects/markdown/) as well as a GitHub user account.

 ## Editing online

-The easiest way of editing any documentation is by clicking the "Edit this page" link at the bottom of the page you want to edit.
+The easiest way of editing any documentation is by clicking the "Edit this page" button at the bottom of the page you want to edit.
 Alternatively, locate the appropriate .md file in the [github.com/silverstripe/silverstripe-framework](https://github.com/silverstripe/silverstripe-framework/tree/master/docs/) repository and press the "edit" button. **You will need a free GitHub account to do this**.

  * After editing the documentation, describe your changes in the "commit summary" and "extended description" fields below then press "Commit Changes".
- * After that you will see a form to submit a Pull Request: "[pull requests](http://help.github.com/pull-requests/)".
-You should be able to adjust the version your documentation changes apply to and then submit the form.
-Your changes will be sent to the core committers for approval.
+ * After committing your changes, you will see a form to submit a Pull Request: "[pull requests](http://help.github.com/pull-requests/)".
+You should be able to adjust the version to which your documentation changes apply before submitting form.
+Any changes you submit a pull request for will be sent to the core committers for approval.

 <div class="warning" markdown='1'>
 You should make your changes in the lowest branch they apply to.
-For instance, if you fix a spelling issue that you found in the 3.1 documentation, submit your fix to that branch in Github and it'll be copied to the master (3.2) version of the documentation automatically. *Don't submit multiple pull requests*.
+For instance, if you fix a spelling issue that you found in the 3.2 documentation, submit your fix to that branch in Github and it'll be copied to the master (3.2) version of the documentation automatically. *Don't submit multiple pull requests*.
 </div>

 ## Editing on your computer